Everything You (Didn't) Want to Know About Drain Clogs

 You can think of your drain pipes like a clogged artery; eat enough hamburgers and hot dogs (or in this case, throw them down the kitchen sink) and you’ll create a recipe for a drain disaster.

 Cooking grease, solid soaps and oil are all fats that stick to the walls of your drain.
 These fats don’t dissolve with time.
 They need to be dissolved or removed physically before normal waterflow can resume.
 Until then, you’re literally stuck with a fat roadblock, which can lead to an actual “clogged artery” of pipes that need to be replaced.

 In the shower, clogs form in a different way, usually through the balling up of hair in the drain.
 Since hair tends to catch and stick together, these clogs can form long, snake-like paths down the pipes, making removal very difficult.

 Drain clogs are hard to clear, but hard does not mean impossible!
 Since nearly every clogged drain is the result of a lack of preventative drain maintenance, the steps you can take to keep them free and clear of debris are relatively simple:

 - Dump any greasy, fatty food items in the garbage versus the disposal drain

 If you can’t get your family to follow some of these measures, there are ways to get rid of clogs that don’t require an expensive plumbing bill or any technical know-how.
-Not everyone has the time or energy to get on their hands and knees to snake a drain or call a plumber and potentially spend hundreds of dollars for a small clog.
+Not everyone has the time, energy or money to get on their hands and knees to snake a drain or call a plumber and potentially spend hundreds of dollars for a small clog.

-Hair, soap scum and other drain-dwellers can take a long time to disappear on their own, and you can’t wait a month or a year to use your sink or shower again.
-With non-caustic and septic-safe natural options, you’ll be assured with both a clean, clog-free drain and no expensive pipe replacement bills.
+With non-caustic and septic-safe natural options, you’ll be assured a clean, clog-free drain and no expensive pipe replacement bills.
 Now that’s handy, man!